Information notice on the protection of personal data.

 The information stored by cookies, during a period of limited validity, includes pages visited, advertisements on which the User clicks, the type of browser used and their IP address as well as the information they have entered on the Site.

-Types of cookies used on the Sites
+Types of cookies used on the Site

 1. Technical and feature cookies

-Technical cookies include the cookies necessary to obtain information required for navigation of our Site and applications (session identifiers, your operating system version, and the version of the application used), allowing you to use principle features of the site or application.
-Feature cookies allow you to access specific features and be recognized, marking your movements from one page to the next as well as improving your ease of navigation: adapting site presentation to your Terminal’s preferences (language used, resolution), memorizing passwords and other information using forms you have filled out on the Site or Application (sign-up or access through the MyRingover space).
+Technical cookies include the cookies necessary to obtain information required for navigation of our Site and applications (session identifiers, your operating system version, and the version of the application used), allowing you to use principal features of the site or application.
+Feature cookies allow you to access specific features and be recognized, marking your movements from one page to the next as well as improving your ease of navigation; adapting site presentation to your Terminal’s preferences (language used, resolution), memorizing passwords and other information using forms you have filled out on the Site or Application (sign-up or access through the MyRingover space).
 Technical cookies also allow the implementation of security measures (for example, when you are asked to log in again to the MyRingover space after a certain period of time has elapsed).